Yoeri-z/pocketbase_helpers/README.md

 ## License and Contributing

 MIT licensed.
 Contributions are welcome — feel free to open issues or submit PRs.
-This package is in very early development fase, use at your own risk.
+This package is in very early development phase, use at your own risk.